-REMARK 5.
-It is well-accepted that difficulties in proving optimality may appear when column generation is solving a degenerate, large-scale problem.
-In addition, dual variables may oscillate from a good one to a much worse one, deriving the same value for many iterations of the CG (Amor et al., 2004; Desaulniers et al., 2006).
+Remark 5.
+It is well accepted that difficulties in proving optimality may appear when column generation is solving a degenerate, large-scale problem.
+In addition, dual variables may oscillate from a good one to a much worse one, deriving the same value for many iterations of the CG (Amor et al. 2004, Desaulniers et al. 2006).
 Computational experiments show that it is possible to alleviate these effects using stabilization techniques such as dual-optimal inequalities and stabilized column generation algorithms.
-In this study, we implemented BoxPen, in-out separation, and interior-point stabilization techniques (Du Merle et al., 1999; Ben-Ameur and Neto, 2007; Rousseau et al., 2007).
-Since these methods need tuning of several parameters and our main focus is on the application of the standard CG algorithm, further specialized CG enhancements and tuning procedures for specific problem structures were not thoroughly investigated.
+In this study, we implemented BoxPen, in-out separation, and interior-point stabilization techniques (Du Merle et al. 1999, Ben-Ameur and Neto 2007, Rousseau et al. 2007).
+Because these methods need tuning of several parameters and our main focus is on the application of the standard CG algorithm, further specialized CG enhancements and tuning procedures for specific problem structures were not thoroughly investigated.
 Our computational results demonstrate improvements in some CG experiments, but not for all of them.
 Thus, we have decided to keep the unstabilized results in our reports.
 However, one can test different techniques to accelerate the CG algorithm to solve the proposed star-reformulation and cost-splitting in an arbitrary application.

 All the algorithms and models were implemented in the Python programming language.
-They were performed on a shared cluster with a four-core, 3.05GHz processor and 128GB RAM running under Linux 7.8.
-In the following sections, we present the test instances, parameter settings and computational results for the data association in MOT and both versions of the QSAP.
-The instance-by-instance tables in Appendix B provide more details on the results of each problem.
+They were performed on a shared cluster with a four-core, 3.05-GHz processor and 128 GB RAM running under Linux 7.8.
+In the following sections, we present the test instances, parameter settings, and computational results for the data association in MOT and both versions of the QSAP.
+The instance-by-instance tables in Online Appendix B provide more details on the results of each problem.

 5.1.
-QSAP and Adjacent-only QSAP Experiments
+QSAP and Adjacent-Only QSAP Experiments

-Instances in the literature that can be used for the QSAP experiments are very limited and many papers rely on data instances that were randomly generated (Silva et al., 2021; Rostami et al., 2022).
-More importantly, since our main objective was to investigate the instances with varying cost structures, we generate random instances for QSAP, introduced in Section 4.1, where the processing cost c{ij} for assigning a client i to a machine j is computed as $dm_i \times pr_j$.
-The client unit of demand for processing i is identified by dm_i , while pr_j indicates the required time for processing a unit in machine j.
+Instances in the literature that can be used for the QSAP experiments are very limited, and many papers rely on data instances that were randomly generated (Silva et al. 2021, Rostami et al. 2023).
+More importantly, because our main objective was to investigate the instances with varying cost structures, we generate random instances for QSAP, introduced in Section 4.1, where the processing cost c{ii} for assigning a client i to a machine j is computed as $dm_i \times pr_j$.
+The client unit of demand for processing i is identified by dm{ij} whereas pr_i indicates the required time for processing a unit in machine j.
 They are randomly generated over (0, 100) and (0, 10), respectively, from uniform distribution.
-We carry out our experiments considering different combinations of parameters $n \leq 50$ and $h \leq 14$, since in practice h is smaller than n.
-To investigate the impacts of the sparsity and structure of the quadratic matrix on the performance of the cost-splitting framework, we run the experiments on 5 randomly-generated data sets with different sparsity of the quadratic matrices, each comprised of 41 instances.
-We embark on our experiments, using an adjacent-only QSAP data set and adding out-of-star interactions incrementally to observe the effects.
-Indeed, the quadratic matrix of the first problem consists of in-star interactions only, while the next problems include 10%, 15%, 20%, and 25% out-of-star interactions, respectively, in addition to the in-star interactions.
-We should take into account that, in the real-life applications of BQP, the quadratic matrix is mostly very sparse (Furini et al., 2019).
-Therefore, adding just 10% out-of-star interactions on top of the in-star interactions results in a fairly dense quadratic matrix.
-Data generated by altering parameters n and h are defined in the QSAP-associated tables in Appendix B.
+We carry out our experiments considering different combinations of parameters $n \le 50$ and $h \le 14$, because in practice h is smaller than n.
+To investigate the impacts of the sparsity and structure of the quadratic matrix on the performance of the cost-splitting framework, we run the experiments on five randomly generated data sets with different sparsity of the quadratic matrices, each comprised of 41 instances.
+We embark on our experiments using an adjacent-only QSAP data set and adding out-of-star interactions incrementally to observe the effects.
+Indeed, the quadratic matrix of the first problem consists of in-star interactions only, whereas the next problems include 10%, 15%, 20%, and 25% out-ofstar interactions, respectively, in addition to the in-star interactions.
+We should take into account that, in the real-life applications of BQP, the quadratic matrix is mostly very sparse (Furini et al. 2019).
+Therefore, adding just 10% out-ofstar interactions on top of the in-star interactions results in a fairly dense quadratic matrix.
+Data generated by altering parameters n and h are defined in the QSAP-associated tables in Online Appendix B.